|Nutrition Facts (per serving)|

 - 1 teaspoon herb seasoning blend (or Cajun seasoning blend)

 - Optional: salt to taste (if seasoning blend is very low salt or salt-free)

 - 2 tablespoons olive oil (extra virgin, or butter)

 - 6 tablespoons maple syrup

 - 2 teaspoons mustard (Dijon or a spicy brown)

 - Optional garnishes: chopped fresh parsley or sliced green onion tops

-- Transfer pork to platter and cover loosely with foil to keep warm.
+Transfer pork to a platter and cover loosely with foil to keep warm.